To Save Her Children, She Pretended To Be Crazy

 "I decided to strip off all my clothes and march around town naked, to look like a madwoman," she says.
 "I unbraided my hair and smeared urine and feces in my hair and on my body.
 There were flies hovering everywhere around me.
 And I would roll around in trash heaps so that Boko Haram would think I was mentally unstable."

 Hamayaji says the fighters returned again and again to her home, asking her children, "Is your mother all right?
 She seemed fine when we came by here earlier."
-Her kids played along and kept telling the insurgents she'd been mentally unstable for a long while and frequently had to go to the psychiatric hospital before Boko Haram captured the town.
+Her kids played along and kept telling the insurgents she had been mentally unstable for a long while and frequently had to go to the psychiatric hospital before Boko Haram captured the town.
 Initially skeptical, the militants fell for her ploy, says Hamayaji.

 The terror group decided they didn't want the daughter of a madwoman.
-Hamayaji says earlier they'd killed one madwoman, and the fighters believed that act had cursed them, robbing them of military success.
+Hamayaji says that earlier they had killed one madwoman, and the fighters believed that act had cursed them, robbing them of military success.
 "So they didn't want to kill another madwoman and considered it bad luck to kill someone who was crazy.
 That's how we were spared," she says.
 "They scrawled on a wall that nobody should touch me or my children or they would be cursed.
 That's how we were protected."

 "I went to those lengths to protect my family and to save my daughter from being abducted and married off to a Boko Haram fighter," says Hamayaji.